 Once the ribosome is bound to the mRNA, it begins the process of translation.
 Proteins consist of a sequence of amino acids, with each amino acid specified by a codon that is used by the ribosome in the process of translation.
 Each codon consists of three base pairs and corresponds to one of the 20 amino acids or a "stop" codon.
 The genetic code mapping between codons and amino acids is shown in Table A.1.
-The ribosome translates each codon into the corresponding amino acid using transfer RNA (tRNA) to integrate the appropriate amino acid (which binds to the tRNA) into the polypeptide chain, as shown in Figure 1.6.
+The ribosome translates each codon into the corresponding amino acid using transfer RNA (tRNA) to integrate the appropriate amino acid (which binds to the tRNA) into the polypeptide chain, as shown in Figure 1.8.
 The start codon (AUG) specifies the location at which translation begins, as well as coding for the amino acid methionine (a modified form is used in prokaryotes).
 All subsequent codons are translated by the ribosome into the corresponding amino acid until it reaches one of the stop codons (typically UAA, UAG and UGA).

 The sequence of amino acids produced by the ribosome is a polypeptide chain that folds on itself to form a protein.
 The process of folding is complicated and involves a variety of chemical interactions that are not completely understood.
 Additional post-translational processing of the protein can also occur at this stage, until a folded and functional protein is produced.
 It is this molecule that is able to bind to other species in the cell and perform the chemical reactions that underly the behavior of the organism.
+The maturation time of a protein is the time required for the polypeptide chain to fold into a functional protein.